PlatasSec/hck-scripts/pwddumpstatscrack/README.md

 # pwddumpstatscrack

-This script takes a `.csv` file defined in `usersPathFile` global variable that was previously dumped from a database.
+This script takes a `.csv` file defined in the `usersPathFile` global variable that was previously dumped from a database.
 It reads the file and gets the `user_name` and `user_password` fields discarding the empty passwords to finally create a list with all the valid records.
-When done, it shows the initial stats of the obtained records.Additionally, it checks if there's any repeated passwords and stores them in a new list.
+When done, it shows the initial stats of the obtained records.
+Additionally, it checks if there's any repeated passwords and stores them in a new list.

-Once the initial analysis is finished, the user has to type y/n and press Enter in order to start the process of trying to crack the passwords by using
+Once the initial analysis is finished, the user has to confirm to start the process of trying to crack the passwords with [Hashcat](https://hashcat.net/hashcat0) tool.
-[Hashcat](https://hashcat.net/hashcat0) tool.
 Firstly, this task starts with the repeated passwords since there's a higher probability of them using a default or easy one.
 Lastly, the process ends with the list of unique passwords and prints the